dotnetrdf/dotnetrdf/Libraries/core/ReadMe.txt

 - Sql - provides our ADO Store backend
 - Virtuoso - provides support for OpenLink Virtuoso

+And it contains the following Query plugins for .Net 3.5 only:
+- FullText - provides full text SPARQL query support

 Please see the Release Notes for usage details and Known Issues

 Robert Vesse 2009-11